bnomei/kirby-schema/README.md

 > [!IMPORTANT]
 > Adding the `blueprint` property does not affect Kirby in any way.
 It is just a hint for your IDE.
 It's safe to share such blueprints with colleagues that do not have the schema installed.

+## Known Limitations

+### Extends - Here be Dragons

+The `extends` property on blueprint definitions is an edge case for the schema.
+The schema is a pattern matcher at heart, and it cannot validate what you are extending from in inspecting referenced files.
+There is no way that I am aware of to make `extends` play nice.
+For that reason I decided to have the schema surface an error instead of muting/hiding the inability to validate that part of the blueprint.

 ## Validate

 Check out the test files in the `tests` folder on how to programmatically validate your blueprints with the schema.
 You can use a similar setup in your CI pipeline.